Alabama's Nick Saban ranks as the SEC's No. 1 coach

 Success with any college football team starts with coaching.
 Even if a program doesn’t have the resources of the nation’s elite jobs, a good coach can elevate a program into national title contention.
 However, similar to any position on the field, statistics may not tell the full story when judging a coaching tenure.

 How did we compile the rankings for the SEC coaches?
 For starters, it’s an impossible task.
 However, we tried to weigh every possible factor into this ranking.
 This is not simply a list of coaches ranked by accomplishment or wins.
 While those aspects are important, it doesn’t provide a complete picture of how successful coaches are.
 Winning 10 games at Alabama is different than winning 10 games at Kentucky.

-Again, wins and the overall body of work to this point are important.
+Again, wins and the career biography to this point are important.
 But our rankings also take into account a blank slate.
-If you start a program from scratch, which coach would you hire knowing what they have accomplished so far and their career trajectory?
+If you start a program from scratch, which coach would you hire knowing what they accomplished so far and their career trajectory?
 Remember, you don't get the assistants - only the head coach.
 And head-to-head wins do not matter for this ranking.
 Athlon's editorial staff has voted on a ranking of coaches for all 10 conferences.
-Here are the results for SEC:
+Here are the results for the SEC: